Wells in Free Flight

 Few of these authors give much sense of the exhilaration of flying.
 One exception is Rudyard Kipling’s story ‘With the Night Mail’ (1905), presented as a magazine article of the future which describes a dirigible voyage from London to Quebec City; the writer, a journalist, describes the beauty of a hospital ship flying up to meet the dawn and the drama of a storm at high altitude

 For a second or so he could not lift his eyes.
-Some hundred feet or more sheer below him was one of the big wind-vanes of south-west London, and beyond it the southern most flying stage crowded with little black dots.
+Some hundred feet or sheerer below him was one of the big wind-vanes of southwest London, and beyond it, the southernmost flying stage crowded with little black dots.
 These things seemed to be falling away from him.
 For a second he had an impulse to pursue the earth.
 He set his teeth, he lifted his eyes by a muscular effort, and the moment of panic passed.

 He soon finds that aerial land and seascapes have a beauty of their own:

 They seemed to leap the Solent in a moment, and in a few seconds the Isle of Wight was running past, and then beneath him spread a wider and wider extent of sea, here purple with the shadow of a cloud, here grey, here a burnished mirror, and here a spread of cloudy greenish blue.

 Towards the end of his initiation, he edges forward from the passenger seat to the cockpit.
 He says to the pilot, who is sworn to professional secrecy:

 ‘I want to do it myself.
 Do it myself if I smash for it!
 No!.
 I will.
 See. […] I mean to fly of my own accord if I smash at the end of it.
 I will have something to pay for my sleep’.

 Within a few minutes, he is looping the loop and nose-diving.
 You could never do that in a balloon.